CloudBindle/bindle/README.md

 shell scripts that setup a single-node or multi-node SeqWare cluster configured to use the Oozie workflow engine.
 Since this Vagrant wrapper is fairly generic the same process can be adapted to build other cluster types to serve other projects.
-We include sample JSON configs below that show you how to build nodes/clusters for the following projects:
+We include sample JSON configs (see templates/sample_configs/) that show you how to build nodes/clusters for the following projects:

 * SeqWare Pipeline (with Oozie-Hadoop and/or Oozie-SGE backends) and associated SeqWare projects (WebService, MetaDB, etc)
 * the ICGC DCC Data Portal web application and elasticsearch index (with both a small and large index option)
 * the ICGC DCC Data Submission and Validation system (TBD)
 * the ICGC DCC Extract, Transform, and Load system for creating elasticsearch indexes (TBD)
+* the TCGA/ICGC PancCancer Project

 In the latest version of the script you can specify multiple nodes with their own set of provisioning bash shell scripts making it easy to configure a single node or cluster with a simple to author config file.
-In the near future the mechanism of using shell scripts to configure nodes will be re-implemented (or supplemented) with Puppet scripts which should make it easier to maintain different clusters and node types.
+In the near future the mechanism of using shell scripts to configure nodes will be re-implemented (or supplemented) with Puppet/Ansible scripts which should make it easier to maintain different clusters and node types.
 We will also improve the seperation between SeqWare and the generic functionality of this cluster builder.